select/audius/README.md

 - Organize playlists with drag and drop.
 - Supports: YouTube/Vimeo/.mp3/.oga/.wav/.mp4/.webm/.ogg URLs.
 - Plays Imgur "Most Viral" as video stream.
+- Connect to a Matrix room to chat, share, and discover music with your friends.
 - Create your own web channels with the build in web scraper.
 - Set start end times of media items (e.g. to cut of trailing silence)
 - Split YouTube full albums into separate songs.
-- Connect to the Matrix network and create rooms to share and discover music with your friends.
 - Runs "offline" - a pure HTML5 progressive web app that is self contained.
-- Run you own Audius instance as as single HTML file.
+- Run your own Audius instance as as single HTML file.

 <img src="https://audius.rockdapus.org/img/audius.screenshot.1280x800.png" />